How to set up a limited company for buy to let

 For example, a married couple setting up a property company might each have 50% shares in the company.
 This means that they each have equal voting rights and an equal share of any profits paid through dividends.

-Some advanced investors prefer more complex share structures, often called SMART shares.
-These include alphabet, growth or freezer shares.
+Some advanced investors prefer more complex share structures, often called smart shares.
+These include alphabet, growth and freezer shares.

 Alphabet shares